Pdzly/plane-bot-boilerplate/README.md

 To run it just rename .env.example to .env and fill out the fields.

-Note: Github token is NOT required but it increases rate limits!

 # Features:

 - See details about an Issue/Pull Request